 |Count||Number of values in the column will be listed.|

 |Distinct Count||Number of distinct values in the column will be listed.|

-Following are the functions available for advanced summarizing options:
+The following are the advanced summarizing options:

 |Normal||Displays the calculated value of the aggregate function applied over the column.
 By default this option will be selected.|

 |% of Total||Displays the percentage of the grand total of all the data in the chart series.|

 |Running Total||Displays data in successive data points of the chart as a running total, based on the selected Base Field.|